wangqinsi1/DGL/readme.md

-# DGL: Device Generic Latency model for Neural Architecture Search
+# DGL: Device Generic Latency model for 2023-TMC-Neural Architecture Search

 This is  PyTorch implementation for  DGL: Device Generic Latency model for Neural Architecture Search.